The Sleepover Club (TV series): Season two

 Three years after season one, Frankie (now 16) is forced to move away from her home town after her father receives a job promotion, and she takes with her the SOC book.
 Due to complications, she stays with her cousin for a week.
 There she discovers her cousin Charlie struggling to balance her social life with her four friends.
-She entrusts Charlie with a new SOC book as Charlie, Tayla, Maddy, Jess and Brooke form theor own SOC.
+She entrusts Charlie with a new SOC book as Charlie, Tayla, Maddy, Jess and Brooke form their own SOC.
 The main antagonists are called 'The Blockheads', and consist of Jason, Simon and Declan, who with the aid of Krystal and Caitlin, try to meddle with the clubs affairs.